 While the QR codes themselves conform to an ISO standard, not all app developers are as diligent with standards compliance as they should be.
 In our experience about 80% of issues relating to scan errors are because the scanning app being used is sub-standard, or is challenged by QR codes containing anything more complex than a website URL.

-Our blog post Not All Scanning Apps Are Created Equal goes into detail on some of the issues, however a quick browse through the user reviews for QR code scanning apps in the iTunes App Store, Android Market or Blackberry App World will highlight which apps are worth having and which have known issues.
+Our blog post Not All Scanning Apps Are Created Equal goes into detail on some of the issues, however a quick browse through the user reviews for QR code scanning apps in the iTunes App Store, Google Play Store or Blackberry App World will highlight which apps are worth having and which have known issues.

-If you see a message "Scan Quota Exceeded" when you scan your QR code it means that the QR code you created as a free user has exceeded its quota of 1,000 scans/month, or your paid subscription has expired and a monthly scan limit has been re-applied to your QR code.
-Simply sign-up for a paid subscription, or renew your expired subscription, and the monthly scan quota on that QR code will be lifted.
+If you see a message "Scan Quota Exceeded" when you scan your QR code it means that the QR code you created as a free user has exceeded its quota of 50 scans/month, or your full paid subscription has expired and a monthly scan limit of 50 scans/month has been applied to your QR code.

 We guarantee that the QR Stuff server will be free from non-scheduled outages and downtime for at least 99.9% of any given 12 month period.